Dance of the Hours

-Dance of the Hours (Italian: Danza delle ore) is a short ballet and is the act 3 finale of the opera La Gioconda composed by Amilcare Ponchielli.
+Dance of the Hours (Italian: Danza delle ore) is a short ballet and is part of the Act III finale of the opera La Gioconda composed by Amilcare Ponchielli.
 It depicts the hours of the day through solo and ensemble dances.
 The opera was first performed in 1876 and was revised in 1880.
 Later performed on its own, the Dance of the Hours was at one time one of the best known and most frequently performed ballets.
 It became even more widely known after its inclusion in the 1940 Walt Disney animated film Fantasia where it is depicted as a comic ballet featuring ostriches, hippopotamuses, elephants and alligators.

 Description

-The ballet, accompanied by an orchestra, appears at the end of the third act of the opera, in which the character Alvise, who heads the Inquisition, receives his guests in a large and elegant ballroom adjoining the death chamber.
+The ballet, accompanied by an orchestra, appears near the end of the third act of the opera, in which the character Alvise, who heads the Inquisition, receives his guests in a large and elegant ballroom adjoining the death chamber.
 The music and choreography represent the hours of dawn, day (morning), twilight and night.
 Costume changes and lighting effects reinforce the progression.
 The dance is intended to symbolize the eternal struggle between the forces of light and darkness.
 It is about 10 minutes long.